npdeloss/meirlop/README.md

                         covariate in logistic regression.
 Default = 2 --length              Set this flag to incorporate sequence length as a covariate in logistic regression.
+  --gc                  Set this flag to incorporate GC content as a covariate
+                        in logistic regression.
+Recommend setting --kmer to 0 if using --gc.
   --covariates covariates_table_file
                         Supply an optional tab-separated file containing
                         additional covariates to incorporate in logistic